inbravo/scala-feature-set/README.md

 -  [How methods or definitions are created using 'def'][MethodTest.md]
 -  [How object-private access works][ObjectPrivateAccess.md]
 -  [How definitions can also be created using 'var' or 'val'][VarAndValTest.md]
--  [Type aliases in Scala][TypeAliasTest.scala]
+-  [Type aliases in Scala][TypeAliasTest.md]
 -  [Never use 'return' keyword in Scala method][AvoidReturnTest.md]
 -  [A function without a return type is called Procedure in Scala][ProcedureTest.md]
--  [Example of a function that can take a variable number of arguments][VarArgsTest.scala]
+-  [Example of a function that can take a variable number of arguments][VarArgsTest.md]
 -  [Difference between call by name and call by value][CallByNameAndValueTest.md]
--  [Methods 'apply' as Injector and 'unapply' as Extractor][ObjectExtractorTest.scala]
+-  [Methods 'apply' as Injector and 'unapply' as Extractor][ObjectExtractorTest.md]
 -  [Operators are nothing just methods.
 Operator overloading example][OperatorsAreMethods.md]

 #### Collection